waffle-iron/docs-rackspace/style-guide/a-l-style-guidelines.md

 Avoid using abbreviations in the possessive.
 Instead, treat the abbreviation as an adjective or put it in a prepositional phrase.	| Type the DBA password. <br /><br /> Type the password of the DBA. | Type the DBA's password.
 To form the plural of an abbreviation, except for a unit of measure, append a lowercase *s* without an apostrophe. <br /><br /> For most abbreviations of units of measure, the singular and plural forms are the same (for example, 1 pt and 10 pt). <br /><br /> If an acronym already represents a plural noun, do not add an *s*. <br /><br /> **Note:** To refer to more than one FAQ document or section, add the appropriate noun after *FAQ* and make the noun plural—for example, *FAQ articles*.
 Follow this guideline for other plural acronyms when you need to refer to more than one instance of them. | user IDs <br /><br /> 10 mm <br /><br /> FAQ | user ID's <br /><br /> 10 mms <br /><br /> FAQs
 For abbreviated units of measure, insert a space between the number and the abbreviation. |	256 MB	| 256MB Do not use Latin abbreviations or non-English words and phrases.
-For more information, see  [Avoid obscure non-English words and abbreviations].	| for example	| e.g.
+For more information, see  [Avoid obscure non-English words and abbreviations](basic-writing-guidelines.md#avoid-obscure-words).	| for example	| e.g.

 ### <a name="bit-byte"></a>Abbreviations of byte and bit
 *Byte* is abbreviated with an uppercase *B*. *Bit* is abbreviated with a lowercase *b*.
 For example, *gigabyte* is abbreviated as *GB*, and *gigabit* is abbreviated as *Gb*.
 In general, use such abbreviations only with a number value; otherwise, spell out the term.
 If you want to emphasize *bit* or *byte*, use the spelled-out term rather than or in addition to the abbreviation.